-Woodward Valley Trail is a 13.4 mile loop trail located near Point Reyes Station, CA that features beautiful wild flowers.
+Woodward Valley Trail is a 13.4 mile loop trail located near Point Reyes Station, California that features beautiful wild flowers.
 The trail is rated as difficult offers a number of activity options.

 Travel from forest to tidepools on this ambitious walk.
 Take Bear Valley Trail to Mt.
 Wittenberg or Meadow Trail and climb to Sky Trail.
 Turn left and continue to Woodward Valley Trail, turn right and follow to Coast Trail.
 At very low tides, Sculptured Beach provides tidepool opportunities.
 Follow Coast Trail to Arch Rock, rejoin Bear Valley Trail to return.